thealfredsecure/secode/README.md

 development process of any software

-# What does a Secode scan on the Code(s) you provide, give you?
+# What does a Secode Scan On The Code You Provide?
-Your Code Report provides you information about-
+Your Code Report provides you information about -

 - Hit count of vulnerable functions (total count)
 - Vulnerability at hand